 Making a stakeholder map is easy, especially with an online diagramming tool like Gliffy.
-You can get started with a free trial of Gliffy Online or work your way through each of these steps the old-school way on a whiteboard.
+You can get started with an evaluation of Gliffy for Confluence, a free trial of Gliffy Online, or work your way through each of these steps the old-school way on a whiteboard.

 Start your stakeholder mapping exercise by brainstorming potential stakeholders to include in your map.
 You can do this by concept mapping or mind mapping to think through different types of stakeholders.
 Remember that stakeholders are the organizations or groups of people that are invested in or impacted by your work.

 By using a visual tool like Gliffy or a whiteboard, you can then start categorizing stakeholders to simplify your map.
 For example, you may have brainstormed “board of directors” and “CEO” — if you don’t expect to communicate with them differently, you could group them into an “executives” category.

 A stakeholder map typically falls on a two-by-two grid.
 The y-axis represents the interest in or impact of your project on a stakeholder.
 The x-axis represents the level of influence or power of the stakeholder over the success of your project.